 I’m seven years old.
 I’m sitting in the back seat of my parents car, and we’re driving home from a relative’s house.
 It’s in the middle of the night and my parents had been drinking, and now they’re arguing.

 My father punches my mother in the face (while he’s driving) and pulls the car over.
 My father is angry, and my mother is crying.
 There’s blood on her face.
 As time goes on, the blood stains on the car seat are a reminder of the trauma of that night.

-I’m 16 years old.
+Now I’m 16 years old.
 My parents had divorced a few years earlier, mainly because of my father’s alcoholism.
-And now, my mother is marrying another alcoholic, and my father, who I felt close to, moves 1,500 miles away.
+And now my mother is marrying another alcoholic, and my father, who I felt close to, moves 1,500 miles away.

 It’s three years later, and what seemed like a “nice guy” is really someone who is very angry, and is making threats and damaging my car.
-I get another restraining order and another divorce, and the loneliness is back.
+There’s narcissistic abuse.
+I get another restraining order, and the loneliness is back.

 Now I’m 38 years old, and I’m in another troubled relationship.
 I’m sitting in a psychologist’s office telling her my problems.
 After about 30 minutes of this she looks at me and says “excuse me, do you have the word DOORMAT written on your forehead?”

 This is the defining moment, and I realize that the answer to my problems are INSIDE of me, and that I’m the one that holds the power.
 It’s time to totally shift my thinking, and to LOVE MYSELF.

 I start my journey within by reading books on self-empowerment and mindset.
 I had been working in corporate for 22 years and worked my way up to be a top analyst for a major bank.
 It’s there that I hone my skills of digging deep to find answers.
 And, I discover I have this intuitive ability to help people solve the mystery of why they’re stuck, and to move on by healing emotionally and getting clarity on their life’s direction.